Genesis III, 21

 47 distinct tanneries to be found in Nottingham (21).

 100,000 people died in London from the Great Plague.
 Citizens are said to have fled to the Bermondsey Leather Market area believing the smell from the works would protect them.
-(16) This is also recorded in Nottingham: "in particular it seems that the smell of the tan was believed to be an invaluable defence against the Plague, and whenever this malady made its appearance the wealthier citizens used to take up their residence in the vicinity of Narrow Marsh, in order to avail themselves of its protection..
+(16) This is also recorded in Nottingham: "in particular it seems that the smell of the tan was believed to be an invaluable defense against the Plague, and whenever this malady made its appearance the wealthier citizens used to take up their residence in the vicinity of Narrow Marsh, in order to avail themselves of its protection..
 (21)

 William Richardson of Great Ayton, North East Yorkshire started tanning.
 Based on local sheepskins and hides, this was rather a part-time business linked with farming.
 In 1701 he moved to Whitby on the North Sea and added tanning of seal-skins brought in by whalers.
 They continued to expand and moved to Newcastle in 1780.
 The tannery was eventually to become famous as E&J Richardson.